scrapoxy/scrapoxy/packages/website/intro/partnerships.md

 ## Partnerships

-Before considering a partnership with Scrapoxy, it's important to understand how Scrapoxy works.
+Before considering a partnership, it's important to understand how Scrapoxy works.

-Scrapoxy isn't a typical proxy provider; it's a **super proxy aggregator** installed on the user infrastructure.
+Scrapoxy isn't a typical proxy provider; it's a **super proxies manager** installed on the user infrastructure.
-It creates a pool of private proxies from their **datacenter** subscription, integrates them with **proxy services**, routes traffic intelligently, and manages proxy rotation to avoid bans.
+It creates a pool of private proxies from their **datacenter** subscription 🔒, integrates them with proxy vendors 🔌, handles IP rotation and fingerprinting, and smartly routes traffic to **avoid bans** 🚫.

 Partnering with Scrapoxy involves a **technical integration** 🔧 that requires me to write a custom connector.
 It's a bit more involved than just a link exchange. 😅